VIC.GOV.AU | Policy and Advisory Library

 School council skills and expertise

-However, this assessment should also identify those required skills that are not available or not established.
-It is recommended council determine what is needed to correct this.
+It is strongly recommended that school councils then determine what is needed to correct this.
 Such action could include:

-- offering Improving School Governance training to school councillors, either collectively or individually
+• offering training to school council members, either collectively or individually

-- learning as you go: have less experienced council members shadow those with more experience
+• learning as you go: for example, having less experienced school council members shadow those with more experience

-- inviting particular individuals to school council meetings to provide advice
+• inviting particular individuals/professionals to school council meetings to provide advice

-- re-structuring existing council to enable members to better use their skills (for example, appoint as treasurer a member with financial background, or establish a working group to source quotes for a particular project)
+• re-structuring the existing school council to enable members to better use their skills (for example, appoint a member with financial background as treasurer, or establish a working group to source quotes for a particular project)

-- running workshops with school councillors and others in the school community to focus on particular issues, and considering using professional associations to facilitate these
+• running workshops with school council members and others in the school community to focus on issues, and considering using professional associations to facilitate these

-- upgrading or adopting technology to improve the council’s effectiveness.
+• upgrading or adopting technology to improve the school council’s effectiveness.

 Resources